 Brussels sprouts are high in vitamins K, C, A, folate, fiber, and minerals such as manganese and potassium.
 Always choose organic if possible.
 To prepare, peel off the outer leaves and cut off stems.

-Here’s an easy recipe:
+Here’s an easy Brussels sprouts recipe

 Clean sprouts and slice in half.
-Toss with sea salt and olive or grapeseed oil.
+Toss with sea salt and olive oil.
 Scatter in roasting pan (grease with olive oil first), and toss in several cloves of garlic.
 I usually use one entire head of garlic.
 Add a few sprigs of fresh thyme or rosemary if you have some on hand.
 Roast at 350 for 30-45 minutes.

 If you have less time, clean sprouts and toss in a vegetable steamer over boiling water.
 Steam for about 10 minutes, then toss with sea salt and a little olive oil and balsamic if desired.